TheReal3xtinct/Streamlink/README.md

   channel: "your_twitch_username"
   access-token: ""
   refresh-token: ""
-  oauth-helper: "https://streamlink.3xtaffy.workers.dev" # Cloudflare Worker endpoint
+  oauth-helper: "https://streamlink.3xtaffy.workers.dev" # DO NOT CHANGE UNLESS YOU KNOW WHAT YOU ARE DOING
   polling:
     enabled: true
     interval_seconds: 30